muraguchi/gameboy_uart_dumper/README.md

 * MBC7 <br> Korokoro Kirby.
 It has a 2-axis accelerometer in the cart.
 * HuC-1 <br> Pokemon Card GB, Super B-daman and so on.
 This type of cart has a infrared port on the top.
 * HuC-3 <br> Robot ponkkotu sun/star/moon version and so on.
 It is similar to HuC-1.
 HuC-3 has a infrared port as well as HuC-1.
 HuC-3 has RTC function.
 * TAMA5 <br> Tamagocchi3.
-TAMA5 is designated for Tamagocchi3.
+Only Tamagocchi3 uses this type.
 This dumper supports ROM dumping with correct checksum.
 * MMM01 <br> Momotarou collection 2 and so on.
 This type has multiple images in 1 cartridge.
 Multiple dumping (each title and title selection program) will be required to dump it out.
 In this dumper version global checksum fails. but it dumped images works on mgba emulator.
 * PocketCamera <br> same with MBC3.